Bridging human and artificial intelligence to advance medical diagnostics

 Who we are

-Enlitic develops clinical and non-clinical AI-powered workflow solutions for radiologists who want the most comprehensive technology, without the complexity.
+Enlitic develops clinical and non-clinical AI-powered workflow solutions for enterprise health systems who want the solve high value clinical and operational challenges.
 The Enlitic Curie™ platform automatically standardizes data, and provides a host of AI-powered solutions for reading, reporting, QA and research.
 With Curie, data is simplified, and integration is seamless.